harris-ippp/harris-ippp.github.io/final.md

   * [Migration flows](https://www.census.gov/data/developers/data-sets/acs-migration-flows.html)
   * Commuting patterns: [LODES](https://lehd.ces.census.gov/data/)
   * Also Check out [TIGER](https://www.census.gov/geo/maps-data/data/tiger.html) for mapping.
-* [National Longitudinal Study of Youth](https://www.nlsinfo.org/content/cohorts) -- one of the great datasets of all time, but it can be a lot to bite off.
+* [National Longitudinal Survey of Youth](https://www.nlsinfo.org/content/cohorts) -- one of the great datasets of all time, but it can be a lot to bite off.
 * [Integrated Public Use MicroSamples](https://usa.ipums.org/usa/) -- standardizes data across many Censuses and the ACS.
 Great for time series or old data.
 * Bureau of Labor Statistics: [main page](https://www.bls.gov/data/) and [python example](https://www.bls.gov/developers/api_python.htm).
 Let me know if you use this, and I have examples...
   * [American Time Use Survey](https://www.bls.gov/tus/) -- we used it in class.